Line 232 - Legal fees

 You can claim your expenses in any of the following situations:

 - You paid fees to collect (or establish a right to) a retiring allowance or pension benefit.
-However, you can only claim up to the retiring allowance or pension income you received in the year, minus any part of these amounts transferred to a registered retirement savings plan or registered pension plan.
+However, you can claim only up to the retiring allowance or pension income you received in the year, minus any part of these amounts transferred to a registered retirement savings plan or registered pension plan.
 You can carry forward, for up to seven years, legal fees you cannot claim in the year.

 - You incurred certain fees to try to make child support payments non-taxable.
-Fees relating to support payments that your current or former spouse or common-law partner, or the natural parent of your child paid to you must be claimed on line 221.
+Fees relating to support payments that your current or former spouse or common-law partner, or the natural parent of your child, paid to you must be claimed on line 221.
 You cannot claim legal fees you incurred to get a separation or divorce or to establish custody of or visitation arrangements for a child.
 For more information, see Guide P102, Support Payments.

 If you pay support, you cannot claim legal costs incurred to establish, negotiate, or contest the amount of support payments.